zjhmale/intellij-haskell-conceal/README.md

 ![](./pics/configfold.png)

-* to turn on or turn off specific pretty symbol.
+* to turn on or turn off specific conceal.

 ![](./pics/settings.png)